thrackle-io/rules-engine/docs/userGuides/rules/TRANSFER-COUNTER.md

 This rule returns a new tradesInPeriod(uint256) to the token handler on success.

 ```
-// map the tokenId of this NFT to the number of trades in the period
 mapping(uint256 => uint256) tradesInPeriod;
 ```
 ### Data Recorded

-This rule requires that the handler to record the timestamp for each tokenId's last trade.
+This rule requires that the handler record the timestamp for each tokenId's last trade.
+This is recorded only after the rule is activated and after each successfull transfer.
 ```
-// map the tokenId of this NFT to the last transaction timestamp
 mapping(uint256 => uint64) lastTxDate;
 ```
 ### Events